EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

     cat outputs-NUMBER/safe_outputs.txt
     ```

-(As you access Open OnDemand from your 'desktop' VM, you could access the files from your 'desktop' VM, however, we use the **Shell Access** approach to introduce this feature of Open OnDemand!)
+As you have accessed Open OnDemand from your 'desktop' VM, you could access the files directly on your 'desktop' VM, however, we use the **Shell Access** approach to introduce this feature of Open OnDemand.

 ### View the app log file within the job context directory

-When a app job runs, a log file is created within the job-specific job context directory in an app-specific directory under your `ondemand` directory.
-This log file includes information created by the app plus logs captured from the container.
-For the `hello-tre` container, this includes information about the mounts and also a greeting and sleep (pause) information based on the environment variable and container arguments you defined in the app's form.
+When an app job runs, a log file is created within the job-specific job context directory in an app-specific directory under your `ondemand` directory.
+This log file includes information from the app itself plus logs captured from the container as it runs.
+For the `hello-tre` container, the logs includes information about the mounts and also a greeting and sleep (pause) information based on the environment variable and container arguments you defined in the app's form.

-As for the output files you can use either the File Manager (non-DataLoch safe haven users only) or by logging into the back-end.

 The log file has name, `container_app_output-RUNID.log`, where `RUNID` is a numerical identifier.

+As for the output files, you can use either the File Manager (non-DataLoch safe haven users only) or log into the back-end (all users) to view the log file.

 View the log file via the Open OnDemand File Manager:

 1. Click the **Session ID** link in the job card to open the File Manager, pointing at the job context directory for the job on the Open OnDemand VM.
 1. Click on the log file, `container_app_output-RUNID.log`.

-View the log file within the a back-end:
+View the log file within the back-end:

 1. Select **Clusters** menu, back-end **Shell Access** option to log into the back-end.
 1. Change into the job context directory for the job on the back-end and show the log file where `SESSION_ID` can be seen on the **Session ID** link on the job card: